configcat/js-unified-sdk/samples/node-expresswithdocker/README.md

 # Sample application using Express and Docker

-This is a simple nodeJS application to demonstrate how to use the ConfigCat SDK on NodeJS with Express and Docker.
+This is a simple Node.js application to demonstrate how to use the ConfigCat SDK on Node.js with Express and Docker.

-# Run web application on local machine
 ## Install dependencies

 ```
 npm i
 ```

+## Run web application on local machine

-## Start webserver
+### Start webserver

 ```
 npm start
 ```

-# Run web application in Docker
+## Run web application in Docker

-## Build your Docker image
+### Build your Docker image

 ```
 docker build -t configcat/expressdemo .
 ```

-## Run Docker image
+### Run Docker image

 ```
 docker run -p 8088:8088 -d configcat/expressdemo
 ```

-# Try it by sending GET requests
+## Try it by sending GET requests

 Open these urls: